Extended Guide

 This is an optional step.

-By default, SCEPman's update strategy is configured to the Evergreen approach / auto-updates.
+By default, SCEPman adopts an evergreen approach towards updates.
 In case you require full control over your SCEPman updates, please configure a deployment slot as described in the following guide under section Deployment Slot Configuration.

 Step 6: Deploy Application Insights